FuelLabs/sway-rfcs/rfcs/0017-tooling-monorepo.md

 ### Compatibility Tracking
 With independent release cycles, we need a way to track which dependency versions each tool was built against.
 Rather than maintaining a manual compatibility matrix, we use an automated approach:

-**Source of truth for development:** `Cargo.toml` workspace dependencies define what versions tools build against during development.
+**Source of truth for development:** Each workspace member's own `Cargo.toml` defines its dependency versions.
+This allows different tools to use different versions of `sway`, `fuel-core`, or `fuels-rs` as needed, and supports per-crate patching during development.

 **Source of truth for releases:** CI auto-generates a `releases.toml` file when a release is published.
-This file records the exact versions of `sway`, `fuel-core`, and `fuels-rs` resolved from `Cargo.lock` at release time.
+The workflow inspects the specific workspace member being released and extracts the resolved versions of its dependencies from `Cargo.lock`.

 Example `releases.toml` format:
 ```toml